ghdl/ghdl/doc/appendix/Roadmap.rst

 Roadmap | Future Improvements
 #############################

-I have several axes for `GHDL` improvements:
+We have several axes for `GHDL` improvements:

 * Documentation
 * Better diagnostics messages (warning and error)